dretoba91/dretoba91/README.md

 - 👋 Hi, I’m Dare Oloruntoba
-- 👀 I’m interested in getting better at coding every single day [PHP, JavaScript, SQL, Dart, Flutter].
+- 👀 I’m interested in getting better at coding every single day [PHP, JavaScript, React, SQL,No-SQL Dart, Flutter].
 -     I'm a Javascript developer, React developer and Mobile developer(Flutter)
 - 🌱 I’m continiously learning JavaScript(Libraries), Dart(Libraries) and Flutter.
 Learning never stop.
 - 💞️ I’m looking to collaborate on any interesting [open source] project to show my ablity to solve problems and also to learn and get better.